 Animal protection groups don’t always spend money wisely.
 There is a great difference in efficiency between the most effective and least effective organizations.
 So your primary job as a donor is to figure out which groups will spend your money comparatively well.

 Doing activism long-term requires not getting hung up emotionally on things that make you unhappy.
 When I was new to activism, I expected a lot of push-back from meat eaters, but that rarely happens.
-Sure, once in a while somebody tweets a photo of a dead pig at me with a “mmm bacon” caption, but it’s pretty easy to shrug off these sorts of knuckleheads.
+Sure, periodically someone tweets a photo of a dead pig at me with a “mmm bacon” caption, but it’s easy to shrug off these knuckleheads.

 Where non-vegans are concerned, I think the thing that causes activists the most grief is when their partner or their parents or their best friend has no interest in the vegan concept.
 In cases like this, try to keep in mind that while you have enormous control over how many people you can steer toward a vegan diet, you have virtually no control over who exactly it is that you persuade.